 52. Subject to paragraphs 52 to 56 P&O Cruises accepts responsibility for death, injury or illness caused by the negligent acts and/or omissions of its Suppliers in respect of the Package, but excluding the Cruise.
 P&O Cruises limits its liability, where applicable, by the conventions referred to in clauses 55 to 60 inclusive.
 In any event, P&O Cruises is not responsible for any improper or non-performance of any services forming part of the Package which are wholly attributable to the fault of the Guest; the unforeseeable or unavoidable act or omission of a third party unconnected with the provision of any services to be provided under the Contract; or unavoidable and extraordinary circumstances.

 54. All carriage (by land, air and sea) is subject to the terms and conditions of carriage of the actual carrier.
 These may limit or exclude liability.
 They are expressly incorporated into the Contract.
 Copies of these terms and conditions are available on request from P&O Cruises.
-P&O Cruises will ensure that the Guest is informed of the identity of the air carrier once it has been finalised and details of likely carriers are contained in the brochure.
+P&O Cruises will ensure that the Guest is informed of the identity of the air carrier once it has been finalised.
 P&O Cruises does not use any carrier on the EU banned carrier list, available via our website.
 The liability of P&O Cruises will not exceed that of any carrier.